 The City operates under a charter initially adopted on September 14, 1931, as amended most recently effective December 1, 2015 (the "Charter").
-The Charter provides for a Council-Manager form of government with a five-member City Council, elected at-large for three-year staggered terms.
+The Charter provides for a Council-Manager form of government with a fivemember City Council, elected at-large for three-year staggered terms.
 The Council adopts an annual budget, provides for an annual audit, and has the ultimate policy and decision-making power in the City.
 The City Manager is the chief administrative officer of the City and is appointed by and reports solely to the City Council.

 The Brewer public school system is administered by a five-member committee elected at large by the voters of Brewer for three-year staggered terms (the "School Committee").
 The School Committee has the responsibility for school policy and hiring department employees, including the Superintendent.
-Final approval of the school budget lies with the City Council, subject to final budget ratification by the voters of the City.
+Final approval of the school budget lies with the City Council.
 All public-school buildings operated by the City are owned by the City of Brewer High School District.